 Organizations are never limited by their opportunity they are limited by their leader.

 2. People are Essential

-This seems very obvious, of course people are essential, but sometimes as business leaders we can forget that people have lives, needs, dreams, and their own problems that come up.
+This seems very obvious, of course people are essential, but sometimes as business leaders in technical industries like IT support, network security and cloud solutions, we can forget that people have lives, needs, dreams, and their own problems that come up.
 Are we in a place as leaders that we can be sensitive to other’s needs and even help them in times of crisis?
 Dave Ramsey and his organization gave one of their employees six months off, with pay, while she dealt with her daughter’s cancer.
 The entire organization rallied around the family with prayer and support – and the daughter pulled through.
 That was 15 years ago and that little 3-year old girl is 18 and is a loyal fan of Dave Ramsey.
 Imagine what kind of loyalty we could instill in our employees if we treated them the way we wanted to be treated during a crisis – like family.
 What surprised me from this story?
 People were tearing up around me.
 It was inspirational to think of that kind of support from an employer and the type of loyalty that would thrive in that environment.